MinhPham123456789/NetworkVisualizationAndOptimization/README.md

 ### Support demo

-* There are 3 files in "support" folder which support for demo and testing
+* There are 3 files in "support" folder which support for demo and testing.

-* Two *.graphml file in order to open a graph
+* Two *.graphml files contain the graph data.

-* One *. csv file in order to browse the throughput
+* One *. csv file contains the throughput data.

 ### Warning

 * The throughput file was generated randomly.
-Therefore, when testing with throughput statistic, the total number of edges maynot correct because some edges have throughput higher than its bandwidth or capapicity.
+Therefore, when testing with throughput statistic, the total number of edges maynot correct because some edges have throughput higher than their bandwidth or capapicity.
 Therefore those links are not calculated in a chart but still visualized in a graph